ResearchComputing/Documentation/docs/software/spack.md

 ```
 >Note that the `--add` argument is required to add package specs to an environment.
 You can separately add specs without installing a package using the `spack add <software name>` command.

 This will install the specified software and all dependencies into your environment.
-The root of the installation tree is `/projects/$USER/software/spack/`.

 You can also modify the installation commands to meet your installation needs.
 You can specify which version you'd like installed using the `@` operator:

 ```
 [johndoe@c3cpu-c11-u17-2 ~]$ spack install --add fastqc@0.11.9
 ```

+#### Installation Locations and Specifics

+The root of the Spack installation tree is `/projects/$USER/software/spack`.
+From there, executables can be found in subdirectories depending on the OS and compiler used to install the software.
+Software will be installed here regardless of whether the software was installed in an environment.

+Spack will always check the installation root prior to installing software, in an environment or otherwise.
+If the software is not found in the installation root, it will be installed there.
+If the software is found in the installation root, it will not be installed.
+When attempting to install in an environment, symbolic links to the installation root will be created in `/projects/$USER/spack/environments/<envname>/.spack-env/view`.
+This behavior means that once a piece of software is installed, it can be linked to any environment without having to perform the installation again.

+The default cache is located at `/scratch/alpine/$USER/spack/cache`.
+This directory will contain any previously-installed tarballs and repositories, as well as any miscellaneous cache items.

 ### Installing and Using Compilers with Spack